Ninika

-Cidália Daniel Cuta (born 27 October 1998), known as Ninika, is a Mozambican footballer who plays as a forward for CD Costa do Sol and the Mozambique women's national team.
+Cidália Daniel Cuta (born 27 October 1998), known as Ninika, is a Mozambican footballer who plays as a forward for Moroccan club AS FAR and the Mozambique women's national team.

 Club career

 Ninika has played for Costa do Sol in Mozambique.

 International career

 Ninika capped for Mozambique at senior level during the 2018 and 2021 COSAFA Women's Championships.